RifleCityCoding/Cleaning-a-pool-with-Pseudocode/index.md

-# How to clean a pool explained with psuedocode!
+# How to clean a pool explained with pseudocode!
 <br>

 ### This is a step by step guide for maintaining a pool with a sand filter.